 In practice, the ER and DR are rarely used in PWM systems.
 The MR is typically suited for lower water volume rates (3 US gpa to 6 US gpa achieved with the MR11003 or MR11004), whereas higher volumes (6 US gpa to 15 US gpa) are typically delivered using the SR tip (SR11005, SR11006, or SR11008, depending on average travel speed).
 In some cases, the ER nozzle is use when flow rates require 11010 or 110125 sizes.
 Spray pressures are typically 40 psi at the nozzle.
 The UR is a dicamba-specific nozzle to meet US label requirements for drift protection.

 Wilger’s nozzle body can be purchased as retro fits for other sprayers.
-The company also offers adaptors that allow Wilger nozzles to be used on TeeJet-style bodies and vice versa.
+The company also offers adaptors that allow Wilger nozzles to be used on TeeJet-style bodies and vice versa, as seen below.

 Agrotop (Greenleaf in the US) offer two unique PWM nozzles.
 The BPDF is an asymmetric twin configuration featuring two modified AirMix tips which have eliminated air-induction.
 The much coarser SoftDrop nozzle is intended for the dicamba market.

 Arag has introduced PWM nozzles that produce Coarse or Very Coarse spray qualities, called CFLD-C or CFLD-VC nozzles.
 These are the a good spray quality for general use.
 These models are not yet offered in flow rates above 06, however.